How Difficult is the Mission

 We try very hard to rate our rooms based on the general feedback during testing and during the first few months of a mission being open.

-Tourist Trap, or any of our other 30-minute sessions are designed with the intention of being a good entry-level game for less experienced or younger players.
+Our other 30-minute sessions are designed with the intention of being a good entry-level game for less experienced or younger players.
 This doesn’t mean it is a “gimme” by any means – but rather has a reduced amount of information to process and puzzles to solve at any one point in the game.
 Success rates are not tracked for 30-minute games because they change twice a year.

 Santa’s Spoiled – 2022 Holiday Game